Feeding your leopard gecko human

 These are foods geckos just LOVE to eat.
 They are offered in a variety of sizes depending on the age of your leo, and you can get them in mixed sizes too if you have geckos of varying ages in your home.
 They are easily found here (even gutloaded) or in the local pet shop.

 These worms are beloved by leos because of their excellent calcium content and good taste.
 Geckos like these because they are nutritious, but also different from the standard mealworm or cricket.
-You can get hornworms here (with enough food for them to grow and thrive)!
+You can get hornworms here (with enough

 Now let’s talk a bit more about “special treats” for your leo.